 It is still possible to find Maibaum Fests where the pole is pushed up into position by very strong men wielding other very large poles, but this is obviously strenuous on a very hot day, and can eat into valuable beer drinking time.
 So on this occasion they cheated slightly, and used a crane.
 I can’t say I blame them, and it was no less ceremonious because of this…

 Once the new pole is up, it’s time for the May Dance.
 Not dissimilar to the Maypole Dances we have in the UK, however increasingly rare these might be.
-I have my lovely friend Gill to thank for this last photograph as we didn’t get to see this part.
+I have my friend to thank for this last photograph as we didn’t get to see this part.
 There are only so many hours of talking to adults, eating pretzels and watching poles being put up that The Small people can cope with understandably!
 I on the other hand could have quite happily spent the rest of the afternoon there – you could see that the party was only just beginning.
 Nevertheless it was great to see, and there’s always next year…!